 Five Ingredients or Less Dessert Recipes

 Five ingredients or less dessert recipes are always great to have handy.
 If you’re a novice baker, fewer ingredients means fewer steps and a less complex recipe.
 Besides being beginner-friendly, they’re typically made with pantry ingredients which means they are budget-friendly.
-Also, they’re perfect for impromptu gatherings or satisfying a sudden sweet craving.
-These simple and minimal-ingredient recipes are your ticket to delectable desserts without the fuss.
+Also, they’re perfect for impromptu gatherings.
+These simple and minimal-ingredient recipes are ideal to have handy when your sweet tooth calls.

 recipe image

-“This is a quick and simple dessert my mama use to make when I was young and I have continued sharing it with my kids.
+“A quick and simple dessert my mama used to make when I was young, and I have continued sharing it with my kids.
 It’s delicious.” – Erica

 recipe image